 This is important because it means that even though we invest in high-quality bonds, we are not taking the risks in investment-grade fixed income for granted.

-In our view, the risks to high-quality bonds are asymmetrical and the downside to investing in a problematic credit can be significant.
+In our view, the risks to investment-grade bonds are asymmetrical and the downside to investing in a problematic credit can be significant.
 Placing in-depth fundamental research at the core of our investment process helps ensure that we are driven to protect our clients’ capital.

 While capital preservation is always our highest priority, we believe Breckinridge's research can help exploit market inefficiencies that could benefit risk-adjusted returns.

 Nick Elfner, Director of Corporate Research

 We conduct proprietary research that begins at the issuer and security level.
 Our research team uses proprietary credit algorithms, a risk-based credit matrix, environmental, social and governance (ESG) factors, and quantitative and qualitative data to generate internal ratings and opinions on a broad universe of investment-grade corporate and municipal issuers.
 It’s a depth of analysis and breadth of coverage that we believe is unique in the investment-grade fixed income sector.